mltframework/mlt_web/developers/Framework.md

 As shown in the 'Hello World' example, factories create service objects.

 The framework itself provides no services - they are provided in the form of a plugin structure.
-A plugin is organised in the form of a 'module' and a module can provide many services of different types.
+A plugin is organized in the form of a 'module' and a module can provide many services of different types.

-Once the factory is initialised, all the configured services are available for use.
+Once the factory is initialized, all the configured services are available for use.

 mlt_factory_prefix() returns the path to the location of the installed